Welcome to Kitchenpostcards.

 Here you will find easy to cook recipes with tips for the college-goer, young professional and some for seasoned home cooks as well.

-In its current avatar Kitchenpostcards is a platform for collaborative food writing chronicling the life of urban cooks, whatever their vocation.
 The new urban landscape whether in India, America or UAE – places where Kitchenpostcards editors hail from and currently live – puts us in the crossways of industrialized food production along with ever-increasing awareness of health issues, indigenous food habits and the constant need to be at the forefront of experimentation and discovering new cuisines.
-A tall order by any standards!
+A tall order by any standard!

-While we do ponder over these things within our team, we are, mostly, about easy to put together home cooked meals.
+While we do ponder over these things, Kitchenpostcards is mostly about easy to put together home cooked meals.

 Sakshi is a filmmaker, photographer and academic who firmly believes that cooking is a life skill that everyone should learn, regardless of their gender.
 Her love for food was cultivated by her foodie family and was nurtured over the years as she sat on kitchen countertops and watched her parents and grandparents cook delectable recipes that she still swears by.
 As a result, cooking and of course, eating has been the “pick-me-up” for ages in her family.
 The first actual recipe she learnt was an omelette/ bhurji from her father.
 Her father would teach her and her brother almost every Sunday because they wanted to play around with the new food processor that they had bought in the early 90’s.
 And that is where it all began.
 Her family had been her guinea pigs on whom she would experiment her concoctions until she got married to an unsuspecting Malayalee man who says he suffers to this very day.